emporia-vue-local/esphome/README.md

 ```
 </details>

 It's not too critical to get the entire configuration right on the first try, because you can usually update the board over Wi-Fi using [the ESPHome Dashboard](https://esphome.io/guides/getting_started_command_line.html#bonus-esphome-dashboard).
 You can even set up a [fallback Wi-Fi Access Point](https://esphome.io/components/wifi/#access-point-mode) if you're worried about getting your network settings right.

+## Configuration details

+The configuration process is very similar but depending on your model (Vue 2 vs. Vue 3) some sections will be different.

+We've broken up these notes into basic things that are shared, sections that are different between the two generations, and the mostly-shared sensor customization.

 ### General setup (shared)